 3. Your Aim in Holding Gold and Silver May Affect Your Weighting to Precious Metals

-But along with diversification and insurance properties, we think gold currently likely has some upside.
+But along with diversification and insurance properties, we think gold likely has some upside.
 It is undervalued against other assets currently.
-See this comparing gold to shares and housing: Gold Ratios Update: Dow/Gold, NZ Housing to Gold, & Gold/Silver Ratio
+See this article comparing gold to shares and housing: Gold Ratios Update: Dow/Gold, NZ Housing to Gold, & Gold/Silver Ratio

 While this post guesses at some possible future values for gold: How Do You Value Gold | What Price Could Gold Reach?